Super-Linear: A Lightweight Pretrained Mixture of Linear Experts for Time Series Forecasting: Conclusion

 \section{Conclusion}

 Super-Linear is a sparse mixture-of-experts framework for zero-shot and full-shot time series forecasting that combines frequency-specialized linear experts with a spectral routing function to achieve efficient, accurate, and interpretable generalization across diverse benchmarks.
-While effective and scalable, its reliance on linear experts limits performance on highly nonlinear or chaotic series, suggesting future extensions with nonlinear or hybrid experts and more advanced routing strategies to enhance adaptability in complex settings.
+Importantly, our findings highlight that data construction—particularly resampling and input adaptation during inference—plays a central role in enabling this performance, often outweighing architectural modifications.
+While effective and scalable, the reliance on linear experts limits performance on highly nonlinear or chaotic series, suggesting future extensions with nonlinear or hybrid experts and more advanced routing strategies to enhance adaptability in complex settings.